CTIA Annual Wireless Industry Survey

 The CTIA survey also develops information on the number of reported wireless subscriber units or "connections" for the responding systems, and an estimated total wireless connections figure (taking into account non-responding systems).

-, it is available at a member or non-member price.
+The report will be available for purchase shortly.
+If you would like to purchase the report, it will be at a member or non-member price.
 Annual subscriptions are also available.
-Methodology

 Because not all systems do respond, CTIA develops an estimate of total wireless connections.
 The estimate is developed by determining the identity and character of non-responding markets (e.g., RSA/MSA or equivalent-market designation, age of system, market population), and using surrogate penetration and growth rates applicable to similar, known systems to derive probable subscribership.
 These numbers are then summed with the reported subscriber connection numbers to reach the total estimated figures.